-- 1. It is received at the Chancellor's Office via electronic submittal later than 5 p.m. on Friday May 3, 2013 or sent to the wrong e-mail address. - 2.
-The RFA Grant Number is not correct on all the documents. - The fiscal agent is not a Community College District - 4.
-It does not include all required application documents submitted in one e-mail. - a.
+- 1. It is not received at the Chancellor's Office via electronic submittal later than 5:00 p.m. on Monday, April 14, 2014 or sent to the wrong e-mail address. - The RFA Specification Number is not correct on all the documents. - 3.
+The fiscal agent is not a Community College District - 4.
+It does not include all required application documents submitted in one e mail.

+- a.
 A cover letter signed by the CEO or designee of the community college. - b.
-Contact Page - c.
-Application Abstract (narrative not to exceed 1 page) - d.
+Contact Page - Application Abstract (narrative not to exceed 1 page) - d.
 Table of Contents - e.
 Need (narrative not to exceed 5 pages) - f.
 Response to Need (narrative not to exceed 7 pages) - g.
 Annual Workplan - h.
 Application Budget Summary (Deputy Sector Navigator signature) (Chief Business Officer's/Designee's signature) - i.
-Application Budget Detail Sheets - j.
+Application Budget Detail Sheet - j.
 Out-of-State Travel Form(s) (if out-of-state travel is requested) - k.
 Project Management (see Project Management section within the RFA) - I. Dissemination (narrative not to exceed 1 page) - 5.
 All required application documents are not submitted in one e-mail. - 6.
 The candidate has not been determined for the Deputy Sector Navigator position. - 7.
-The Deputy Sector Navigator position does not meet the criteria of a single individual in a full-time position (no less than 80%).

-- 8. Narrative sections of the application exceed the maximum page limit specified. - 9.
-The Deputy Sector Navigator application does not match a sector identified in the region they are applying for and/or the fiscal agent (District) does not match the region applied for (see Appendix C Deputy Sector Navigator Allocation of Available Grants). - 10.
-Application Budget Detail Sheet exceeds individual amount per source of funds as seen below and/or application budget summary exceeds the total allocation of \$300,000. - ◆ SB 1402 Deputy Sector Navigator: \$200,000 (requires-for-dollar match) - ♦ SB1070 In-region Investments: \$100,000 (no match required) - 11.
+The Deputy Sector Navigator position does not meet the criteria of a single individual in a full-time position (no less than 80%) - 8.
+Narrative sections of the application exceed the maximum page limit specified. - 9.
+The Deputy Sector Navigator application does not match a sector identified in the region they are applying for and/or the fiscal agent (District) does not match the region applied for (see Appendix C, Deputy Sector Navigator Allocation of Available Grants). - 10.
+Application Budget Detail Sheet exceeds individual amount per source of fund as seen below and/or application budget summary exceeds the total allocation of \$200,000. - SB 1402 Deputy Sector Navigator: \$200,000 (requires-for-dollar match)

 The dollar-for-dollar match is not met for any funding requested for the Deputy Sector Navigator (maximum \$200,000).

-I. Calendar of Key/Reporting Dates
+J. Calendar of Key/Reporting Dates Key Dates

-Key Dates